rainbow-eagle/sega-saturn-documentation/Miscellaneous/sgl_format_conversion_and_use.md

    c.
 Extract filename (bytes 0–15, trim / and trailing spaces).
    d.
 Extract size (bytes 48–57, parse decimal).
    e.
 Skip 60 bytes, extract size bytes → .coff file.
    f.
-Convert: sh-elf-objcopy -I coff-sh -O elf32-sh.
+Convert: sh-elf-objcopy -I coff-sh -O elf32-sh or special case if an SLPROG section is detected.
    g.
 Advance offset: +60 + size (+1 if odd).
 4. After all members, use sh-elf-ar -rvs to create GNU-compatible .A.

 This produces fully functional ELF archives usable with sh-elf-gcc.

-Here is the full script that we used (includes the .O and SGLAREA.O conversion).
+Here is the full script that we used.

+Please note that this script converts all standalone .O files although this does not make much sense.
+Indeed, only SGLAREA.O is worth converting as the other ones are only meant to be included in an IP.BIN file and not used for actual linking.

 ```bash
 #!/bin/bash